 We aim to deal with problems as quickly as possible and so our help desk assistance will try to resolve the problem during the telephone call although complaint about bills may take longer to put right.
 If this is not possible, they will inform you of a cause of action.

-If you need to escalate a complaint about the way we have handled any aspect of your account or the way you have been treated when contacting the technical support or Customer Service desks you may escalate by writing detailing the nature of the complaint to:
+If you need to escalate a complaint about the way we have handled any aspect of your account or the way you have been treated when contacting the technical support or Customer Service desks you may escalate by sending an email with the details of your complaint to firstname.lastname@example.org

 7.5 Contacting You